 Radicofani is a small village settled on the via Francigena, the old pilgrim road running from France to Rome.
 The Rocca di Radicofani is towering from the top of a hill since the XI century and dominates the surrounding territory of the Val d’Orcia, Monte Cetona and Monte Amiata.

-San Casciano dei Bagni date back to the Etruscan-Roman period and it takes its name from the famous thermal springs.
+San Casciano dei Bagni dates back to the Etruscan-Roman period and it takes its name from the famous thermal springs.

 Santa Fiora is a small and charming medieval village in the Mount Amiata, where stone walls, alleys, small churches and original buildings have been well preserved.